Multithreading

 Since Mongoose's core is not protected against concurrent accesses, make sure that all mg_* API functions are called from the same thread or RTOS task.

 To be able to use several threads, we need a mechanism that enables these threads to communicate with the main context in which the event manager is running.
-We'll use a lock-free queue for that.
+We can use a lock-free queue for that, though the event handler needs to poll for messages in that queue when it receives an MG_EV_POLL event.
+To have the event manager thread sleeping and wakeup when necessary, Mongoose provides a socket-based helper function.

 ** GRAPH **